dycons/compose/README.md

 **TODO** - Turn the following setup process into an automated step on startup.

-## Participant Portal
+## Participant IdP

-1. First make sure the services are running via `docker-compose up` .
+1. First make sure the services are running via `docker-compose up pp-keycloak`
 2. **Add test Realm:**
    1. Navigate to http://127.0.0.1:8080/auth/admin.
    2. Login using the username and password: `admin` / `admin`
    3. Add the test **Realm** by hovering over the "Master" label in the top left, and click "Add realm".
-   4. Click "Select File" and choose the preconfigured realm at `[PARTICIPANT-PORTAL-DIRECTORY]/keycloak/realm-export.json`.
+   4. Click "Select File" and choose the preconfigured realm at `../participant-portal/keycloak/realm-export.json`.
 The name should be autofilled with `dycons`.
    5. Click "Save" to finish.
 3. **Add test User**:
    1. Navigate to the "Users" menu via the navbar on the left